They look alike and are the most commonly used sheet materials in homebuilding, but OSB (Oriented Strand Board) and plywood are pretty different.

 When to Use OSB

-OSB doesn’t warp as easily as plywood, and accepts nails well, especially when punching them into joists or studs.
+OSB doesn’t warp as easily as plywood, and accepts nails well, especially when punching them into ceiling joists or studs.
 That makes it ideal for exterior walls, roof sheathing, sheds, floors, etc.

 The main issue is many homeowners, myself included, see the rough texture of the surface wood flakes and perceive it as cheap and inferior.